Foundation and originating religious status

 City University, Cambodia, was founded in 2005.
 It is accredited by the Sub-Decree of the Royal Government of Cambodia of 1 November 2006 and supervised by the Accreditation Committee of Cambodia under the regulations of the Ministry of Education.
 It is listed in the International Association of Universities International Handbook of Universities.

-The majority of the University’s graduates are senior or mid-career professionals seeking educational solutions tailored to the needs of the twenty-first century.
+The majority of the Western Orthodox University’s graduates are senior or mid-career professionals seeking educational solutions tailored to the needs of the twenty-first century.
 Our alumni include royalty, senior government officials, church and business leaders from around the world.
-As befits the history of private university education, they are a select group who prefer the bespoke nature of the programmes offered by the University to those offered in the mass education sector.
-University alumni can be found in a wide range of corporate settings from multinationals to social enterprises.
+As befits the history of private university education, they are a select group who prefer the bespoke nature of the programmes offered by the Western Orthodox University to those offered in the mass education sector.
+Western Orthodox University alumni can be found in a wide range of corporate settings from multinationals to social enterprises.
 Others include successful entrepreneurs and respected consultants.

 Western Orthodox University graduates are also members of a wide range of professional associations.
 Recognition by such associations typically depends not only on educational background but on the applicant’s professional experience.
 For some associations, ordinary membership is accessible to any person with relevant interests without requirement of prerequisites, while others admit to graded levels of membership depending on the level of prior qualifications and experience of the applicant.
 In each case, membership offers opportunities for personal and professional development within the area(s) concerned.

-The University has specific recognition agreements with several professional associations, which have agreed to accept its degrees as fulfilling academic entry requirements for designated graduate and postgraduate-level awards.
-A current list of these bodies is available from the University.
+The Western Orthodox University has specific recognition agreements with several professional associations, which have agreed to accept its degrees as fulfilling academic entry requirements for designated graduate and postgraduate-level awards.
+A current list of these bodies is available on request.

 What does all this mean for your situation?